R3-Archive/cordapp-example/README.md

 ![Corda](https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png)

-# CorDapp Template
+# Example CorDapp

-Welcome to the CorDapp template.
-The CorDapp template is an example CorDapp which you can use to bootstrap your own CorDapp projects.
+Welcome to the example CorDapp.
 This README is an abridged version of the [CorDapp tutorial](http://docs.corda.net/tutorial-cordapp.html) found on the Corda docsite.